EngMoheb/Candy-_Distribution_SQL/README.md

 - **Weak Sugar Performance** 📉
   Sugar division’s low volume and profit suggest low demand or margin pressure.

----
- 🚀 Data Driven Decisions
 ### 🚀 Data-Driven Decisions
 - **Double-Down on Wonka Bars** 🍫
   Launch limited-edition flavors and bundle packs to capitalize on top sellers.
 - **Mitigate Concentration Risk** 🔄
-  Develop or acquire new high-margin chocolate variants to diversify the hero lineup.
+reduce the risk of relying too heavily on a small number of products.
+This can be achieved by developing or acquiring new, profitable chocolate varieties, thereby spreading the risk across a wider range of offerings.
 - **Boost “Other” Niche SKUs** 🎨
   Feature quirky items in social campaigns (e.g., “Taste the Wall!”) to grow impulse buys.
-- **Revitalize Sugar Division** 🍬
+- **improve the performance of the  Sugar Division** 🍬
   Evaluate pricing, packaging, or formulation changes for Gobstopper & Toffee, or consider sunsetting low-performers.
 - **Inventory & Production Alignment** 🏭
   Prioritize factory capacity and raw-material procurement for top-profit SKUs to avoid stockouts.

+   ---
-2. Which product divisions and SKUs move the most units?
+2. _**Which product divisions and SKUs move the most units?**_

 ### ❓ Why It Matters
 - 📦 **Inventory Planning:** Ensures high-turnover items are always in stock.